ironsheep/P2-RPi-IoT-gateway/README.md

 | MAIL | Any Mail archives are written to here by the Gateway Daemon.
 | PROC | /proc like readonly files which provide RPi configuration information.

-The actual location within the RPi file system for each of the folders is specified in the **config.ini**.
-Default locations are provided and each default can be overridden.
+The actual location within the RPi file system for each of the folders is built into our daemon script but can be overridden in the **config.ini**.

+A shell script is provided to create the directories used.

+Another shell script is provided to list file contents of the directories without you having to rememeber where they are.
+Good for listing the files while you are learning where the various folder are.

+### SMS (Text Messages) Send/Receive

+The SMS service allows the P2 to send (*and maybe receive, we'll see as we implement this*) sms / text messages to a specific phone number.
+This service also needs the user to create an API Key and record it in the **config.ini** file.

+*IDEA: does your P2 project need a way to tell you if something needs attention?
+Have it text your phone!*

-### (Future) Twitter Send/Receive
+### (*Future*) Twitter Send/Receive

 The Twitter service allows the P2 to send Twitter messaages to and receive Twitter message from the configured Twitter account.
-Access is provided to the Twitter API by using a user specific API Key which you obtain and then place in the **config.ini** file.
+Access is provided to the Twitter API by using a user specific API Key which you obtain and then place in your **config.ini** file.

 *IDEA: Imagine using our LED Matrix display to create a live display of Twitter traffic for a specific account!*

-### (Future) MQTT Send/Receive
+### (*Future*) MQTT Send/Receive

-*Coming Soon!*
+*Coming soon, we hope!*

-### (Future) Home Assistant via MQTT Send/Receive
+### (*Future*) Home Assistant via MQTT Send/Receive

-*Coming Soon!*
+*Coming soon, we hope!*

 ## DEMOs